 The next vital key to the bottle conditioning puzzle is sugar.
 Without enough fermentable sugar, yeast will have nothing to transform into CO2 and carbonate beer.
 There are a few options for ensuring sugar levels are where they need to be to achieve the desired level of carbonation without fear of creating the dreaded “bottle bombs” (bottles that explode to due being over pressurized).

-The daring homebrewer may determine when there’s just enough fermentable sugar left during fermentation and bottle at this point, but this is quite risky and without some experience with the particular recipe you’re brewing.
+The daring homebrewer may determine when there’s just enough fermentable sugar left during fermentation and bottle at this point, but this can be quite risky if you’re not very familiar with the recipe and ingredients.
 The more common route is to wait for primary fermentation to complete fully, pick an easily fermentable sugar and add it to the bottling bucket.
 Rack the beer atop the sugar, mix it in thoroughly (without splashing!) and fill the bottles.

 Corn sugar is the go-to priming sugar for many homebrewers because it is a simple sugar that is easily converted by yeast in a short time span.
 But brewers use everything from malt extract to honey to bottle condition beer.
 It is important to point out that different sugars have varying degrees of fermentability and will take different amount of times to achieve conditioning.